open-ce/open-ce/doc/README.open_ce_build.md

                         A collection of files exist at https://github.com/open-ce/open-ce-environments.

-                        This argument can be a URL, in which case imported_envs and the conda_build_config will be automatically located in the same remote directory.
+                        This argument can be a URL, in which case imported_envs and the conda_build_config will be automatically discovered in the same remote directory.
 E.g.:
                         >$ open-ce build env https://raw.githubusercontent.com/open-ce/open-ce-environments/main/envs/opence-env.yaml

                         For complete documentation on Open-CE environment files see: